-From the 1st of October 2017, the Code of Practice for the Categorisation of Motor Vehicle Salvage changed.
+From 1st October 2017, the Code of Practice for the Categorisation of Motor Vehicle Salvage changed.
 Salvage Categories S (Structural) and N (Non-Structural) were brought in to replace C and D.

 The new categories aim to give buyers a better indication of why the vehicle has been written off, i.e. whether it was cosmetic, light damage or structural damage.

-Value for money: If you have the knowledge and skills to repair a damaged vehicle, you can save money over buying the car used (including the cost to fix).
+Value for money: If you have the knowledge and skills to repair a damaged vehicle, you can save money over buying the car used (including the cost to fix it).

-Accident damaged vehicles can vary in damage from light cosmetic to deeper mechanical problems.
-As a result, there is not a one size fits all when considering taking on this challenge.
+Accident-damaged vehicles can vary in damage from light cosmetic to deeper mechanical problems.
+As a result, no one size fits when considering taking on this challenge.
 Those who specialise in used vehicle repair would be more suited towards fixing vehicles with lighter damage.
-In contrast, cars with heavier damage might be more suitable to experienced mechanics who have worked with repairable salvage before.
+In contrast, cars with heavier damage might be more suitable for experienced mechanics who have previously worked with repairable salvage.

 Of course, suppose you have limited experience with damaged vehicles and are looking to take on your first salvage challenge.
 In that case, there’s no reason why this type of vehicle might not be appropriate if you can dedicate the time and care it takes to repair it.